Why are they called Peaky Blinders?

 The Gang’s Legacy

 The Peaky Blinders gained notoriety for their involvement in various criminal activities, including illegal gambling, protection rackets, and street violence.
-Their influence extended beyond the streets of Birmingham, as they were known to have connections with other criminal organizations across the country.
-Despite their criminal activities, the gang also had a strong sense of loyalty and camaraderie among its members, which is often portrayed in the television series.
+Their influence extended beyond the streets of Birmingham, reaching as far as London.
+Despite their criminal reputation, the gang was also known for their sense of style, often sporting tailored suits, silk scarves, and their trademark flat caps.

 FAQ

-A: While the show draws inspiration from the real-life Peaky Blinders gang, the storyline and characters are fictional.
-The series combines elements of historical events and fictional narratives to create a compelling drama.
+Q: Did the real Peaky Blinders really attach razor blades to their caps?

+A: The practice of attaching razor blades to their caps is a subject of debate among historians.
+While some argue that it was a common practice among gangs of the time, others believe it to be a myth or exaggeration.

-Q: Are there any connections between the real Peaky Blinders and the television series?
+Q: Are there any surviving members of the original Peaky Blinders gang?

-A: The television series takes inspiration from the real gang but does not aim to provide an accurate historical account.
-The show’s creators have taken creative liberties to develop a captivating storyline and characters that resonate with audiences.
+A: The last known surviving member of the gang, Harry Fowles, passed away in 2019 at the age of 104.
+With his death, the last living link to the original Peaky Blinders was lost.

 Conclusion

-The name “Peaky Blinders” has become synonymous with a captivating television series that has taken the world storm.
-However, its origins lie in the real-life gang that once roamed the streets of Birmingham.
-The show’s success has not only entertained audiences but also shed light on a fascinating chapter in history, ensuring that the legacy of the Peaky Blinders lives on.
+The name “Peaky Blinders” has become synonymous with a captivating television series that has garnered a massive following.
+While the show takes creative liberties, its title pays homage to a real-life gang that once roamed the streets of Birmingham.
+The legacy of the Peaky Blinders lives on, captivating audiences and leaving them intrigued the origins of their notorious name.